The Volcanic Foundation of Central America’s Fertile Soils

 Geological Context: The Central American Volcanic Arc

-- Andesite – The most abundant igneous rock in the arc, andesite has intermediate silica content and supplies substantial amounts of potassium, sodium, and trace elements.
+• Andesite: The most abundant igneous rock along the arc, andesite contains intermediate silica levels and provides substantial amounts of potassium, sodium, and trace elements essential for plant health.

 Weathering Processes: The Engine of Fertility